pixel3user/dermalcare_ai/README.md

 firebase functions:secrets:set HF_TOKEN
 ```

 These commands will prompt for the corresponding values and make them available to your deployed Cloud Functions.
+The functions now read configuration exclusively from Firebase Secrets, so a `.env` file or `dotenv` is not required in production.

 ## Troubleshooting